 Helpful hint: Use high-quality photos on your websites.
 In our industry, pictures are truly worth a thousand words, even if they are stock photos taken from free sites like Canva and Unsplash.
 Try to include lots of photos of people having fun at weddings, instead of generic photos that focus on empty chairs.
 Remember, if you were a couple looking for an officiant, wouldn’t you like to see photos of people having a fun and memorable time?
 And of course, do your best to get photos of you officiating, or posing with your couples.
 These “real wedding” photos that show you doing your job are the best photos you can possibly place on your website.
 Couples want to see you in action, so either bring an assistant with you to your weddings, so they can take photos, or ask the photographer to send some to you.
 Keep in mind though, that even when photographers agree to do this, they almost never do.
 So if possible, make your own arrangement to get a few photos with your own cellphone camera, so you have them available to you immediately after the ceremony.

 Business cards are becoming less useful while your online presence is becoming more useful.
 Still, business cards are necessary for exchanging with other vendors at events, and you can leave a few with your couples after the wedding in case any guests want to contact you for their own upcoming weddings.
 Vistaprint is an inexpensive resource for purchasing business cards.

-The very best and most cost efficient form of advertising in word of mouth.
+The very best and most cost-efficient form of advertising is word of mouth.
 Each time you perform a wedding, everyone there will remember you, so make sure that memory is the best!
 Network and connect with the guests if possible.
 This is also an opportunity to give away those business cards, of course.